Assess your Dutch Proficiency

 If you don't master correct pronunciation, sentence structure and grammar essentials at A2 level you will get stuck.
 You might be able, due to your knowledge of the subject, to guess what people are saying or understand what you are reading.
 But most probably people who didn't adapt to your approximation of Dutch won't properly understand you.
 And you wouldn't be aware why.

-More about :
+More about

 Home

-Residential crash courses.
+Residential crash courses

-Online crash courses.
+Online crash courses

-Who's Richard van Egdom?
+Who's Richard van Egdom, testimonials

-Dutch grammar and syntax downloads & useful resources.
+Dutch grammar and syntax downloads & useful resources

-Asses your actual Dutch proficiency?
+Assess your actual Dutch proficiency